drvinceknight/pfm/_sources/about-this-book/how-is-this-book-written/main.md

 The source files of the book are hosted on GitHub
 <https://github.com/drvinceknight/pfm> and any contribution is tested using
-Github Actions which runs a full set of tests.
+GitHub Actions which runs a full set of tests.

 ### Proselint